[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 • Monitor your liveness probes to ensure that they are working as expected.
 As changes are made to your application, be sure to update the probes to reflect any changes.
 Set up alerts to notify you if a probe fails, and monitor the logs for any errors related to your probes.

-Combining liveness probes with readiness and startup probes correctly can improve pod resilience and availability by triggering an automatic restart of a container once a failure of a specified test is detected.
-In order to correctly define them, the application must be understood so the correct options can be specified.
+Correctly combining liveness probes with readiness and startup probes can improve Pod resilience and availability by triggering an automatic restart of a container once a failure of a specified test is detected.
+In order to define them correctly, the application must be understood so the appropriate options can be specified.

 Kubernetes Commands Cheat Sheet